stabla/Carver/README.md

 # Carver

-Carver is a miniscule css framework giving good bases in naked HTML document.
-Make the web more elegant.
-With a better readibility.
-Better size.
-Improved spacing.
-Make sure to create a readable and graceful website.
+Carver is a miniscule framework to do things directly, as a grid, as navbar, setting a margin or padding, position, display, and more.

 If you want more complete Carver version, you can have :
  - Grid system